gohugoio/hugoDocs/content/en/getting-started/quick-start.md

 Output will be in `./public/` directory by default (`-d`/`--destination` flag to change it, or set `publishdir` in the config file).

 {{% note %}}
-**Note:** Drafts do not get deployed, once you finish a post update the header of the post to say `draft: false`.
-More info [here](https://gohugo.io/getting-started/usage/#draft-future-and-expired-content)
+Drafts do not get deployed; once you finish a post, update the header of the post to say `draft: false`.
+More info [here](/getting-started/usage/#draft-future-and-expired-content)
 {{% /note %}}